The mixed phase quark core in massive hybrid stars: The theoretical model

-where $n_i^s$ and $n_i$ denote the scalar and number densities of species $i$, respectively.
+where $n_i^s$ and $n_i$ denote the scalar densities and number densities of species $i$, respectively.
 In the context of hadronic matter under $\beta$ equilibrium, the chemical potentials satisfy the relations $\mu_{p}=\mu_{n}-\mu_{e}$ and $\mu_{\mu}=\mu_{e}$.
-At zero temperature approximation, the chemical potentials are given by
+The chemical potentials are given by

 where $M^{\ast}=M+g_{\sigma}{\sigma}$ denotes the effective nucleon mass.
 The energy density of hadronic phase (HP) is expressed as